Oil Drop Experiment

 Robert Millikan’s Oil Drop Experiment Animation

 Millikan’s Oil Drop Experiment and the Atomic Theory

 Until the time of the Oil Drop Experiment, the world had little or no knowledge of what is present inside an atom.
 Earlier experiments by the English Physicist J.J.
-Thomson had shown that atoms contain some negative charged particles of masses significantly smaller than that of the hydrogen atom.
+Thomson had shown that atoms contain some negatively charged particles of masses significantly smaller than that of the hydrogen atom.
 Nevertheless, the exact value of the charge carried by these subatomic particles remained in the dark.
-In fact, the very existence of these particles was not accepted by many due to lack of concrete evidence.
+The very existence of these particles was not accepted by many due to a lack of concrete evidence.
 Thus, the atomic model was shrouded in mystery.
 In this scenario, with Millikan’s groundbreaking effort to quantify the charge on an electron, the atomic theory came of age in the early years of the twentieth century.

 Controversy about the Oil Drop Experiment and Discovery

 Robert Millikan was the sole recipient of the Nobel Prize in Physics in 1923 for both his work in this classic experiment and his research in the photoelectric effect.
 Fletcher’s work on the oil drop project, however, was not recognized.
 Many years later, the writings of Fletcher revealed that Millikan wished to take the sole credit for the discovery in exchange for granting him a Ph.D. and helping him secure a job after his graduation.

 The beauty of the oil drop experiment lies in its simple and elegant demonstration of the quantization of charge along with measuring the elementary charge on an electron that finds widespread applications to this day.
 With the progress of time, considerable modifications have been made to the original setup resulting in obvious perfection in the results.
 Still, no substantial deviation from the results of the classical experiment could yet be found.